dannyvaks/reflection_agent_education/readme.md

 - RAG retrieval supplies similar dataset examples so the LLM can act as a judge and rank your answer fairly when you press **Analyze the Answer**
 - Friendly visual feedback for code submissions with an overall score summary
 - Model solution shown after you submit your answer so you can compare
+- Button lets you show or hide the expected answer for each question
 - Dataset connection status displayed, with retrieved examples listed when available
 - Single "Analyze the Answer" button shows the feedback and grade